Why unfollow the unqualified Fitness Guru?

 I went a little mad during the Stay at Home order.
 Didn’t we all?
 But my madness manifested in an odd way: I entered over a half dozen Peloton giveaways on Instagram.
 Each one of these contests required that I follow about a dozen different Fitness influencers to be qualified to win.
-Only I make sure there aren’t any unqualified fitness guru in them.
+Only I make sure there aren’t any unqualified fitness gurus in them.

 I follow a few influencers.
 Most of them were fitness or yoga versus fashion and beauty.
 Suddenly, Influencers flooded my feed, and as I scrolled, I realized that a lot of them post about diet, health, and fitness.
 A lot of them give advice.

 So much faulty science.
 So many questionable ads and workout videos with horrible forms.

 Few lifestyle influencers are qualified to give health advice.

 This is also true of some fitness influencers.
 Many people who built their brands on health and fitness, don’t possess the training or the education to back the products they sell.

 Keep these things in mind before buying a meal plan or working out alongside an influencer:

 Are they Registered Dietitians?
 Do they have a background in nutrition?

 If the answer is no, save your money.
 Don’t buy their meal plan.